Self-Imitated Diffusion Policy for Efficient and Robust Visual Navigation: Experiments

 \subsubsection{Network Architecture and Training Details}

-We utilize the diffusion-based network, NavDP~\cite{cai_navdp_2025}, as the initialization for our policy network, while omitting the auxiliary critic network typically required for trajectory selection.

-The model is optimized using the AdamW optimizer with a learning rate of $2 \times 10^{-5}$.
-We employ an effective batch size of 128 ($64 \times 2$), distributed across two NVIDIA A100 GPUs.
-The entire training process spans approximately 35 hours.
+We initialize our policy with the diffusion-based NavDP~\cite{cai_navdp_2025}, omitting the auxiliary critic network.
+Optimization uses AdamW with a $2 \times 10^{-5}$ learning rate.
+We employ a 128 effective batch size ($64 \times 2$) across two NVIDIA A100 GPUs, with training taking approximately 35 hours.